 “The benefits of wool for individuals with sleeping difficulties, and respiratory sicknesses, are well known, and it is also a non-negotiable necessity for parents of new-borns.
 Wool is a medical miracle fiber because it is hypo-allergenic, anti-bacterial and the best option for natural thermoregulation.”

-Along with donning woolen PJs, many mattress companies have begun to incorporate the fabric into their products’ construction, using the material in mattress covers or fire barriers, to create a bed that should naturally regulate your temperature and help you feel more rested.
+Wool has also proven to be a viable material in mattresses.
+Along with donning woolen PJs, many mattress companies have begun to incorporate the fabric into their products’ construction.
+They use the material in mattress covers or fire barriers, to create a bed that should naturally regulate your temperature and help you feel more rested.
 You can learn more about temperature-regulating beds in our Best Cooling Mattress guide.
 For a more in-depth look at how temperature affects sleep quality, check out our bedroom temperature guide.